 The Proposed Project is compatible with the surrounding zone districts and heavy agricultural uses.
-The Proposed Project consists of cannabis cultivation within an existing greenhouse and existing processing building.
-Both structures were approved under Development Plan 95-DP-025.
-No new or redevelopment is included as part of the Proposed Project.
+The Proposed Project consists of cannabis cultivation within existing greenhouses and existing processing building.
+The greenhouses and processing building were permitted during the 1970's and 1980's.
+The only new development included in the project is the validation of an existing mobile home as an Accessory Dwelling Unit.
 All structures will be shielded from public views by existing and proposed landscaping.